-As of December 31, 2013, we ranked second among commercial banks in Mexico in terms of stockholders' equity.
+As of June 30, 2014, we ranked second among commercial banks in Mexico in terms of stockholders' equity.
 We maintain a strong solvency position, despite dividend payout, increasing equity through recurrent income and organic capital generation.
-Our level of capital allows us to absorb credit demand and have the capacity to almost double the size of balances, target segments with less access to credit and make recurrent investments in technology and infrastructure.

-The following table sets forth the level of stockholders' equity for the six largest commercial banks in Mexico (measured by stockholders' equity) as of December 31 of each of the last three years.
+The following table sets forth the level of stockholders' equity for the six largest commercial banks in Mexico (measured by stockholders' equity) as of June 30 of each of the last three years.